lloesche/valheim-server-docker/README.md

 - Empty log lines
 - Log lines consisting of a single space (wtf?)
 - A repeating line saying `(Filename: ./Runtime/Export/Debug/Debug.bindings.h Line: 35)`
+- Lines flodding the log with `Assertion Failed` warnings on packet processing timeouts (See [#104](https://github.com/lloesche/valheim-server-docker/discussions/104))
 - If ValheimPlus is turned on lines starting with `Fallback handler could not load library`

 Users affected by [#104](https://github.com/lloesche/valheim-server-docker/discussions/104) might want to add: